-- 1) Create a new slide and choose the "Title, Text" layout (see "Choosing a slide layout from the list" on page 200). - 2) Paste in the text area the outline created with Writer.
-Do not worry if the text does not fit the space on the slide.
+1) Create a new slide and choose the "Title, Content" layout (see "Choosing a slide layout from the list" on page 175).

-lost.
-If necessary, use the Demote button $\Rightarrow$ on the Text Formatting toolbar to recreate it so that the outline points are at the correct hierarchical level.
+- 2) Paste in the text area the outline created with Writer.
+Do not worry if the text does not fit the space on the slide. - 3) When pasting, the hierarchical structure of the outline may be lost.
+If necessary, use the Demote button is on the Text Formatting toolbar to recreate it so that the outline points are at the correct hierarchical level.

-Tip It may be useful to open the Style and Formatting window at the Presentation styles page to track the outline level of each item.
+T !
+It may be useful to open the Style and Formatting window at the Тір Presentation styles page to track the outline level of each item.

-If some outline levels have too many points to fit on one slide, see "Duplicating a slide" or "Expanding a slide" on page 192.
+If some outline levels have too many points to fit on one slide, see "Duplicating a slide" or "Expanding a slide" on page 168.